Nirvana Tails

 Picture

-You can have a happy, well-behaved dog or cat without harming your relationship with your pet.
-I can show you how to use humane, reward based techniques to reinforce the behavior you desire, while eliminating the actions you don’t want.
+You can have a happy, well-behaved dog or cat without harming your relationship with them.
+I can show you how to use scientifically supported, humane behavior modification and training techniques to help you and your pet create a calm and happy household and an unbreakable bond.

 Happy pets mean happy people.
 That’s always my goal.